The UK is leaving the EU

 Pesticide levels in imported food

 Certain products of non-animal origin from certain third countries are controlled due to the risks of contamination with pesticides residues.
-For safeguard controls on these food products, you will need to look a Regulation 2018/1660.

 Importing Guar Gum from India